Alfred was born

 Alfred collaborated with frozen food giant Sumeru, to launch healthy, gourmet heat-and-eat line in India in November 2018.
 This offers wide appeal to Indian consumers strapped for time and seeking convenience without compromising on nutrition and taste.
 “We have ensured our products sans preservatives, artificial colours and flavours.
 The cooking process and unique packaging technology (IQF) ensure nutrients and flavours are locked and frozen to be as good as fresh.
 This is a first-of-its-kind product in the Indian frozen food market, which gives us an advantage over players in the segment,” said Prasad.
 The current range includes Super Millet Khichdi, Coromandel Roast Chicken and Malabar Pepper Chicken.

-Alfred has provided culinary direction for a new Indian restaurant, Dalchini at Centara Residencies Doha, Qatar launched in February 2019.
-Taking inspirations from the ancient spice routes that connected cultures and philosophies, his inventive menu offers an exotic gourmet journey.
+Alfred has provided culinary direction for a new iconic Indian progressive restaurant, Dalchini at Centara West Bay Residences & Suites Doha Qatar launched in February 2019.
+Taking inspirations from the ancient spice routes that connected cultures and philosophies, his inventive menu offers an exotic gourmet journey of India.
+The modern ambience with progressive Indian cuisine in a sharing plate menu, offers a wonderful feast for the senses.

 Alfred is being sought after to provide hospitality consultancy and has several successful projects in the UK.
 He works closely with MCC Lord's, the home of cricket, offering an upscale Indian dining experience, ‘INDUS,’ in their hospitality boxes.
 He presents an annual Indian fine dining experience every summer in Geneva at the Hotel d’Angleterre.
 He has created an inventive Indian take on the chop house concept at Tandoor Chop House in London.
 He consults Gleneagles, Scotland and Playboy Club, London on their Indian offering.
 He has curated a new small plate menu for London’s trendiest Greek restaurant, Suvlaki.